-Medical malpractice occurs when a doctor, hospital, private practice, or any other professional healthcare facility causes injury to a patient through an omission or negligent act.
+Medical malpractice occurs when a doctor, hospital, private practice, or any other professional healthcare facility causes injury to a patient through omission or negligent act.
 The negligence might be the result of errors in diagnosis, treatment, aftercare or health management, and can lead to life-altering complications or the wrongful death of you or one of your loved ones.
-Our experienced Medical Malpractice Attorneys in Gainesville can help you receive compensation for damaged resulting from incidents of negligence.
+Our experienced Medical Malpractice Attorneys in Gainesville can help you receive compensation for damage resulting from incidents of negligence.

 Popular culture commonly associates medical malpractice with grave surgical errors, such as leaving an instrument inside a patient’s body that requires further surgery to remove.
 However, a number of different actions can qualify as medical malpractice, including but not limited to:

 - Improperly administering anesthesia, or administering incorrect dosages

 - Causing an injury to a newborn baby or its mother during pregnancy or delivery, resulting from a failure to stem blood loss or monitor vital signs.

 - Failing to conduct a thorough examination – such as ordering appropriate scans, tests, and biopsies – and misdiagnosing a serious illness.